evothings/cordova-ble/readme.md

 To build documentation, run this command: jsdoc -l -c conf.json ble.js

+The iOS implementation is currently incomplete.
+Only startScan() and stopScan() work.

 See [this](introduction.md) for a general introduction to BLE programming.

 See the reference documentation ([source code](https://github.com/evothings/cordova-ble/blob/master/ble.js)) for details.